Geometrization of Three-Dimensional Orbifolds via Ricci Flow: Orbifold topology and geometry

 \subsubsection{Three dimensions}

 If $\Or$ is an orientable three-dimensional orbifold then $|\Or|$ is an orientable topological $3$-manifold.
+If $\Or$ is boundaryless then $|\Or|$ is boundaryless.
+Each component of the singular locus in $|\Or|$ is either

-The singular locus in $|\Or|$ is a trivalent graph with each edge labelled by an integer greater than one, under the constraint that if edges with labels $p,q,r$ meet at a vertex then $\frac{1}{p} + \frac{1}{q} + \frac{1}{r} > 1$.
-That is, there is a neighborhood of the vertex which is a cone over an orientable spherical $2$-orbifold.
+\begin{enumerate} \item a knot or arc (with endpoints on $\partial |\Or|$), labelled by an integer greater than one, or \item a trivalent graph with each edge labelled by an integer greater than one, under the constraint that if edges with labels $p,q,r$ meet at a vertex then $\frac{1}{p} + \frac{1}{q} + \frac{1}{r} > 1$.
+That is, there is a neighborhood of the vertex which is a cone over an orientable spherical $2$-orbifold. \end{enumerate}

-Specifying such a topological $3$-manifold and such a labelled trivalent graph is equivalent to specifying an orientable three-dimensional orbifold.
+Specifying such a topological $3$-manifold and such a labelled graph is equivalent to specifying an orientable three-dimensional orbifold.

 We write $D^3//\Gamma$ for a {\em discal} $3$-orbifold whose boundary is $S^2//\Gamma$.
 They are \begin{itemize} \item $D^3$.
 There is no singular locus. \item $D^3(k,k)$.
 The singular locus is a line segment through $D^3$.
 See Figure \ref{fig-3}.